Nematostriction in frustrated two-dimensional Heisenberg models: Results

 \subsection{Square lattice}

 For the square lattice, we consider first and second neighbor interactions.
 The corresponding Fourier-transformed interaction reads

+where we have chosen units such that the reference lattice spacing $a=1$ and the nearest neighbor ferromagnetic (FM) coupling is fixed to be $J_1=-1$.
+We have also added a constant to fix the minimal value of $J_{\qv}$ to be zero.

-We will focus on the parameter values $J_1=-1$ and $J_2 > 1/2$ for which $J_{\qv}$ is minimal at $(\pi,0)$ and $(0,\pi)$.
-One then expects a point-group symmetry breaking phase transition of the Ising-type which selects between these two minima as the temperature is lowered~\cite{Chandra1990}.
-As $J_{2}$ is reduced towards 0.5, the minima of $J_{\qv}$ become more and more shallow and finally connect the $X$- and $Y$-points on the edge of the Brillouin zone along a line-degeneracy to the new minimum at the $\Gamma$-point for $J_{2}<1/2$.
+We will focus on the parameter regime $J_2 > 1/2$ for which $J_{\qv}$ is minimal at two inequivalent points in the Brillouin zone; $(\pi,0)$ and $(0,\pi)$ and the constant is $2J_2$.
+These minima will energetically favor spin modulations $\Sv_{\qv=(\pi,0)}$ or $\Sv_{\qv=(0,\pi)}$ corresponding to either vertical or horizontal spin stripes.
+The selection of one of these orientations $(\pi,0)$ or $(0,\pi)$ can be viewed as breaking the lattice rotational symmetry.
+Thus coming from the high-temperature disordered (lattice symmetric) phase the system has a nematic phase transition as the temperature is lowered beyond a critical temperature~\cite{Chandra1990} regardless of the fact that the Mermin-Wagner theorem impedes actual long-ranged magnetic order.
+This phase transition exists for all values $J_2>1/2$.
+As $J_{2}$ is reduced towards $1/2$, the phase transition temperature goes to zero as the minima of $J_{\qv}$ become more and more shallow and finally connect the $X$- and $Y$-points on the edge of the Brillouin zone along a line-degeneracy to a new minimum at the $\Gamma$-point for $J_{2}<1/2$ for which there is no longer a phase transition breaking the point-group symmetry.